PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   functionality.
 - A subset of the refactor operations provided by the Eclipse-specific [AutoRefactor][autorefactor] plugin.
-- A check which replaces fully qualified types with simple types in context where this does not introduce ambiguity.
+- A check which replaces fully qualified types with simple types in contexts where this does not introduce ambiguity.
 Should consider both actual Java code and Javadoc `@link` references.
 - A check which simplifies array expressions.
 It would replace empty array